jbrzusto/shiftwrap/README.md

   - an optional offset relative to a solar event can be given by an expression with the same syntax as `MinRuntime` (see above)

 - `persistinstances` is optional, and defaults to false.
 It is only used for a template Service (i.e. one whose name ends in `@`, e.g. `eatserial@`).
-Normally, a template service is instantiated in response to a dynamic detection of a piece of hardware, and so it doesn't make sense to create a persistent shiftwrap configuration file, because then on a subsequent system boot, shiftwrap would try to start the templated service even if the device had been unplugged and so not detected.
+Normally, a template service is instantiated in response to a dynamic detection of a piece of hardware, and so it doesn't make sense to create a persistent shiftwrap configuration file, because then on a subsequent system boot, shiftwrap might try to start managing the templated service even if the device had been unplugged and so not detected.
 This option is provided in case you have a use-case where this default behaviour isn't what you want: if set to `true`, shiftwrapd will create a config file for instantiated template services, e.g. `/etc/shiftwrap/services/eatserial@ttyS0.yml`

 ## Example
 Running this shell command: